Measurement of the branching fractions and longitudinal polarisations of $B^0_{(s)} \to K^{*0} \kern 0.18em \overline{\kern -0.18em K}{}^{*0}$ decays: Introduction

 Quantities of particular interest are those for which theoretical uncertainties from nonperturbative hadronic interactions can be well controlled.
 The \BdKstKst and \BsKstKst decays provide a set of such quantities and are thus considered in the literature as \textit{golden channels} for NP searches~\cite{Ciuchini:2007hx, Alguero:2020xca}.
 Given the identical final state of both decays, U-spin symmetry, which reflects the approximate invariance of the amplitudes under the interchange of $\squark$ and $\dquark$ quarks, may be applied.
-One particular theoretically motivated quantity is the amplitude-squared ratio of the longitudinal components contributing to \Bs and \Bd decays~\cite{Alguero:2020xca,Biswas:2023qvx,Biswas:2025drz}, defined as
+One particular theoretically motivated quantity is the amplitude-squared ratio of the longitudinal components contributing to \Bs and \Bd decays~\cite{Alguero:2020xca,Biswas:2023pyw,Biswas:2025drz}, defined as

-where $\mathcal{B}$ denotes the branching fraction of the indicated decay, \fLBd and \fLBs represent the longitudinal polarisation fractions for \BdKstKst and \BsKstKst decays, respectively, and $\mathcal{G} = 1.014 \pm 0.004$ is a factor accounting for the differences in the measured mass and lifetime between the \Bd and \Bs mesons~\cite{Alguero:2020xca}.
+where $\mathcal{B}$ denotes the branching fraction of the indicated decay and $\mathcal{G} = 1.014 \pm 0.004$ is a factor accounting for the differences in the measured mass and lifetime between the \Bd and \Bs mesons~\cite{Alguero:2020xca}.
+Respectively, the longitudinal polarisation fractions, \fLBd and \fLBs, are the proportions of \BdKstKst and \BsKstKst decays in which the spins of the two produced vector mesons are aligned along their directions of motion.
 Hadronic uncertainties largely cancel in this ratio in theoretical calculations.
 From an experimental perspective, the observable $L_{\Kst\Kstb}$ is also subject to relatively small systematic uncertainties through cancellation effects, as the two decays share identical final-state particles.
 The time-dependent \CP-violating parameters in the \Bs channel constitute another set of observables with considerable interest.
 An overall weak-phase difference is absent in the dominant top-quark loop diagram within the SM and thus a significant \CP asymmetry observed in these decays would provide strong evidence for NP.
 Potential pollution from subleading charm- and up-quark loop diagrams can be well controlled by relating to similar diagrams for the \Bd decay under U-spin symmetry~\cite{Ciuchini:2007hx}.